adeven/p5-Ruby-VersionManager/README.md

 # WARNING!

-This is an unstable development release not ready for production!
+This is an unstable development release not ready for production, unless it is!

 # VERSION